kisakova/documentation/completeReference/Advanced/dataManagement/grids.rst

 |

-In the same manner, you can merge several records (if the corresponding :ref:`capabiltiy <admin-capabilities-merge>` has been enabled).
-Currently, merge can only be done for  :ref:`accounts <user-guide-accounts>`.
+In the same manner, you can merge several records (if the corresponding capabiltiy has been enabled).
+Currently, merge can only be done for  accounts.

 Get to View Page and Edit Forms from a Grid
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If permitted, you can get to the `View Page <../../../completeReference/Advanced/data_management/view.html>`_ or `Edit form <../../../completeReference/Advanced/dataManagement/form.html>`_ of any record in the grid.
+If permitted, you can `view`_ or
+`edit <../../../completeReference/Advanced/dataManagement/form.html>`_ any record in the grid.

 To get to the *"Edit"* page, hover the cursor over the action buttons (the last column) and click |IcEdit|.